Challenges

 Challenge 2: Cooking

-• Evaluation Data: We base this challenge on the Qualcomm Interactive Cooking Dataset dataset, as described here and here.
+• Evaluation Data: We base this challenge on the Qualcomm Interactive Cooking Dataset (built on top of CaptainCook4D), as described here and here.
 Specifically, the challenge involves providing timed feedback for a set of evaluation videos.
 For this challenge, we employ the test set available in the link provided above.

 • Evaluation Set: We will use the main set of the Qualcomm Interactive Cooking Dataset and consider the turn based evaluation scheme described in Section 5.4 here.